An Inner Conviction To Help Others

 “When you do what you love, the seemingly impossible becomes simply challenging, the laborious becomes purposeful resistance, the difficult loses its edge and is trampled by your progress.” — Steve Maraboli

-Purpose and purposeful action can be borne out of the same intention that aligns with your core values.
-Stealing time on a mobile device serves no one other than the manufacturer of the device and the telephone company whose profits you bankroll.
+Purpose and purposeful action can be borne out of the same intention that aligns with our core values.
+Stealing time on a mobile device serves no one other than the manufacturer of the device and the telephone company whose profits we bankroll.

 Motivational author and speaker Brendon Burchard says in High Performance Habits: How Extraordinary People Become That Way: “Often, the journey to greatness begins the moment our preferences for comfort and certainty are overruled by a greater purpose that requires challenge and contribution.”

-Step out of your comfort zone and discover an intention that moves you in the smallest way.
+We must be willing to Step out of our comfort zone and discover an intention that moves us in the smallest way.
 People believe purposeful action is aligned with a greater intent to change the world.
 It might or might not be.
 There is only one way to find out; take the first step.